 Most of the time, a naturally drafting system is not energy efficient, and it risks the health and safety of your home through a process called “combustion gas spillage,” or “spillage".

 The causes of spillage can be confusing, so we’ve broken it down below.

 The bottom line is that spillage is problematic, and it can even be dangerous, so you should take the proper steps to stop it in your home.
-The good news is that solving a spillage issue will not only keep your family safe but often also makes your equipment more energy efficiency.
+The good news is that solving a spillage issue will not only keep your family safe but often also makes your equipment more energy efficient.